 - 1. Available space in classrooms and play areas. - 2.
 Availability of Grants and Teacher resources.
 The School depends on grants and teacher resources provided by the Department of Education and Skills, and operates within the regulations enforced from time to time by the same Department. - 3.
 Educational needs of the children. - 4.
 The presence of children with special educational or behavioural needs. - 5.
 Department of Education directives on maximum class averages and on the minimum age for school enrolment. - 6.
 Directives from the Patron, Most Rev. Thomas Deenihan, Bishop of Meath.
-In keeping with the Patron's wishes the school will accept one class of no more than 26 students for the school year 2021/2022.
+In keeping with the Patron's wishes the school will accept on an alternate basis: one class of no more than 26 pupils OR two classes of no more than 52 pupils dependent upon those pupils transitioning from 6th class to second level in June of the year of Junior Infant enrolment.
+There will be two Junior Infant classes accepted for the school year 2022/ 2023.